emma-horton/Runnify/README.md

 # Runnify
 A full-stack web application developed to help runners organise social running activities and track their progress over time.
 ## Purpose
-This project was developed by a group of five students as part of our coursework at the University of St Andrews, specifically to meet the requirements of an assigned task.
+This project was developed by a group of five students as part of our coursework for the 'Masters Programming Projects' module at the University of St Andrews.
+It achieved a grade of 95%.
 The full-stack application uses JavaScript, HTML, CSS, Node.js, and MongoDB to build a responsive and interactive platform, enabling communication between users and persistent data storage.

 ## Features
 *	Users can sign up and log in to the site.